- Assessment and Reporting Timetable Information

 - The Learning Hub provision where students can access small group support, anger management, social skills and outside agency intervention

-- A weekly forum to discuss key students who may be displaying a range of behaviours which are a barrier to their learning
+- A fortnightly forum to discuss key students who may be displaying a range of behaviours which are a barrier to their learning

 - Access to a comprehensive Personal, Social and Health Education curriculum